 Mr Todd Hotel — This small hotel located is located in the heart of Sliema and only a stone’s throw from the swimming areas that line the promenade.
 They offer clean and air-conditioned rooms, 24-hour reception, and a helpful staff to ensure your stay in Malta is a great one.
 Click here to see their latest prices

-Airbnb — If you’re looking for a different sort of accommodation or want to befriend some locals while in Malta, then Airbnb can be a great option.
+Private Rental — If you’re looking for a different sort of accommodation, then a private rental can be a great option.
 There are a number of properties available in Sliema, from private rooms to entire apartments/houses including this lovely studio apartment.
-Click here to browse Airbnbs in Sliema
+Click here to browse private rentals in Sliema

 Not quite what you’re looking for?
 Click here to browse other hotels in Sliema!